 This graph shows the number of youth who fall into each Asset category.
-The average number of assets for young people in the region is 21.1.
+The average number of assets for young people at Triton is 20.6.
 While there is no "right number" of assets for young people, there is the greatest decline in risk behaviors for youth who have over 20 assets.